Arconan7/hello-world/README.md

 # hello-world
-A project for my CMPINF 0010 class.
+A project for our CMPINF 0010 class.
 Something!